 There are several parts to Medicare:

-Part B- Health insurance for doctors visits, durable medical equipment, etc.
+- Part B - Health insurance for doctor visits, durable medical equipment, etc.

 Part A Medicare is free of change (for most) and automatic when someone becomes Medicare eligible.
 Individuals who have not paid enough into Medicare over their working career will have a premium, but this is a very small group.

 Part B carries a monthly premium of $134 per month as of January 2018.
 This premium is typically deducted from an individual's SSD cash benefit if they receive one.

 Parts C and D premiums vary depending on the plan.

 Qualified Medicare Beneficiary (QMB) program can pay part A premiums and deductibles and part B monthly premiums for individuals that do not have monthly income exceeding $1,032 or assets exceeding $7,560 The asset limit is as of January 2018.